 - Rates are determined based on convictions and chargeable accidents during a three-year period, although some companies use a four- or five-year period and some companies age the convictions so that a conviction occurring within the last year is treated more seriously than a conviction occurring more than two years earlier.

 - There is no increase in insurance premiums for an equipment violation other than improper lights or inadequate brakes.

-- Major violations usually include operating under the influence, refusing to submit to a chemical test, operating while intoxicated, operating after revocation, operating while suspended, fleeing (attempting to elude officer), failure to stop after accident (hit and run), reckless driving, racing, a felony involving the use of a motor vehicle, operating on the wrong side of a highway, illegal passing, speeding 20 over or more, and any other violations involving alcohol, intoxicants, or drugs.
+- Major violations usually include operating under the influence, refusing to submit to a chemical test, operating while intoxicated, operating after revocation, operating while suspended, fleeing (attempting to elude an officer), failure to stop after an accident (hit and run), reckless driving, racing, a felony involving the use of a motor vehicle, operating on the wrong side of a highway, illegal passing, speeding 20 over or more, and any other violations involving alcohol, intoxicants, or drugs.

 For specifics, you might contact your insurance agent, or if you have recently been issued a ticket and are considering whether to hire an attorney to fight it, you can contact us.
 We can provide you with the rating information for your insurance carrier.

 Will your ticket result in CDL disqualification?

 If you are a commercial driver charged with any type of traffic violation, you need an experienced lawyer to help protect your livelihood.
 A commercial motor vehicle driver is permanently disqualified from obtaining a CDL—

 - If the driver incurs an operating under the influence conviction while operating a commercial motor vehicle